-Seth Moulton was first called to service when he joined the Marines in 2001, days after graduating from college and months before the attacks on 9/11.
+Seth Moulton was first challenged to serve our country by the pastor of his college church, Peter Gomes, who told him that it’s not enough simply to salute the flag—everyone should find a way to serve themselves.
+As a result, Seth joined the Marines in 2001, days after graduating from college and months before the attacks on 9/11.
 As the leader of an infantry platoon, he was among the first Americans to reach Baghdad in 2003.
-He served four tours in a war that he didn’t agree with – but he was proud to go, so no one had to go in his place.
+He served four tours in Iraq, a war he disagreed with and spoke out against—but he was proud to go, so no one had to go in his place.

-After returning home from Iraq, Seth earned joint degrees in Business and Public Policy at graduate school, and then worked in the private sector in Texas to build the country’s first high speed rail line.
-But it wasn’t long before he was called to serve once again—this time in his home district in Massachusetts.
+After returning home from Iraq, Seth earned graduate degrees in Business and Public Policy, and worked in the private sector in Texas to build the country’s first high-speed rail line.
+But it wasn’t long before he was called to serve once again—this time in his hometown in Massachusetts.

-Seth ran – and won – on a platform of bringing a new generation of leadership to Washington, becoming the only Democrat to unseat an incumbent in a primary in 2014.
+Seth ran for Congress, and won, on a platform of bringing a new generation of leadership to Washington—becoming the only Democrat to unseat an incumbent in a primary in 2014.

 Every day since, Seth has worked tirelessly to deliver change to Washington.
 In his first term, he was named the most effective freshman Democrat by the Center for Effective Lawmaking.
 And despite the fact that he’s spent most of his time in Congress in the minority party, he’s passed legislation to make government work better, including the Faster Care for Veterans Act, and he has focused on modernizing government so it’s more accessible for all Americans.